Bully47/OnlyTalent_Project/README.md

 # OnlyTalent_Project

-This is a small Angular application.
+This is a small Angular application, with a database, CRUD, populate and ui-router.

 ## Installation